awsdocs/amazon-eks-user-guide/doc_source/enable-iam-roles-for-service-accounts.md

 + The `kubectl` command line tool is installed on your device or AWS CloudShell\.
 The version can be the same as or up to one minor version earlier or later than the Kubernetes version of your cluster\.
 For example, if your cluster version is `1.23`, you can use `kubectl` version `1.22`,`1.23`, or `1.24` with it\.
 To install or upgrade `kubectl`, see [Installing or updating `kubectl`](install-kubectl.md)\.
 + An existing `kubectl` `config` file that contains your cluster configuration\.
 To create a `kubectl` `config` file, see [Creating or updating a `kubeconfig` file for an Amazon EKS cluster](create-kubeconfig.md)\.

-You can create an OIDC provider for your cluster using `eksctl` or the AWS Management Console\.
+You can create an IAM OIDC provider for your cluster using `eksctl` or the AWS Management Console\.

 ------
 #### [ eksctl ]